Sanmeet-EWU/github-teams-project-bid-uwultimate-stardust-crusaders/Lewis/userstories.md

 # User Stories

 As an Information Security Lead
-I need to test the orgnaization's passwords
+I need to test the organization's passwords
 So that I can identify Attack Vectors

 Assumptions and Details

 * We have access to everyone password hash
-* We are testing again common word list
+* We are testing against common word list

-Acceptance Critieria:
+Acceptance Criteria:
 Given there are 100 employees in Active Directory
 And Security Operations have agreed to give us access
 When I request passwords